mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 The Docker dev environment uses a [bind mount](https://docs.docker.com/storage/bind-mounts) to give the container direct access to the project directory on your host machine.
 The only directory that is skipped is the `node_modules` directory as its contents can vary depending on operating system, so the container will generate its own unique one.

-The problem this causes is that if you're natively running terminal commands or editor functionalities, they won't have access to the container's `node_modules` directory which will break things like ESLint, Prettier, and type checking.
+The problem this causes is that if you're natively running terminal commands or editor functionalities, they won't have access to the container's `node_modules` directory which will break functionality around ESLint, Prettier, and type checking while you're coding natively.

 One solution to this is to have another `node_modules` directory specifically for your host machine's operating system, so you will need to run `npm install` (and `npm run prisma generate` if you're working with a database) natively so your terminal commands and editor functionalities can perform properly.
 However, this causes another problem because now you have two different `node_modules` directories: one in the host machine and one in the container.
 Because of this, you will need to make sure that both are always up-to-date, otherwise you may encounter unexpected behavior.

-Most people are okay with having two `node_modules` directories, but if you don't want to worry about that, you can alternatively use VS Code to develop inside the container which we go over how to do in the ["Developing Inside a Container with Visual Studio Code" section](#developing-inside-a-container-with-visual-studio-code).
+Most people are okay with having two `node_modules` directories, but if you don't want to worry about that, you can alternatively use VS Code to develop inside the container which we cover in the ["Developing Inside a Container with Visual Studio Code" section](#developing-inside-a-container-with-visual-studio-code).
 Note that this option's own trade-off is that it means you have to use VS Code and, when the container stops or crashes, the connected VS Code instance will also stop working as well which is inconvenient.

-#### The Docker environments are consistent across different machines until it isn't.
+#### The Docker environments are consistent across different machines until they aren't.

 You may have noticed in the benefits section that we say, "It makes the dev environment perform _more consistently_."
 We cannot say it performs _100% consistently_ because unfortunately there are always weird cases that come up where even a Docker container will run fine on one machine but run into a problem on another, requiring a machine-specific fix to do.